floss1138/dbDotCad/README.md

 1. Check if $user exists, if true offer to abort (as the script should only be run once)
 1. Update & upgrade Ubuntu
 1. Add useful commands not in the standard distribution such as 'tree' and 'git'
-1. Create the $user and directories under /home/$user
+1. Create the $user and various directories under /home/$user
 1. Add .dircolors and .vimrc to /root
 1. Add Perl Tidy, Perl Cirtic, App:cpanminus (cpanm), Regexp::Debugger (rxrx), Excel::Wirter, Spreadsheet::XLSX, Spreadsheet::Read.
 Excel::Writer takes a while to compile, be patient
 1. Add 'samba' & create a safety copy of the clean smb.conf
 1. Set a smb and user passwd (these can be the same)
 1. Edit the smb.conf to allow follwing of symlinks and create a samba user & restart smbd
+1. Installs Apache with an Alias to the users log directory
 2. Download, extract and install mongodb also creating the required /data/db directory
 3. Put the mongodb/bin into $PATH
 4. Start mongod with the config opton providing the http interface